 Even before the outbreak of the pandemic, child poverty remained stubbornly high in the United States and we continue to have higher rates of child poverty than many of our peer countries.
 Child poverty disproportionately hurts children of color as systemic and institutional racism keeps some children and families in poverty for generations.
 And now, the public health emergency and economic downturn are serving to expose and further exacerbate this hardship, with the highest rates for Black and Latino children due to widespread job and income losses, meaning more children will be put at risk of long-lasting harm to their healthy development.
 While assistance provided in the Coronavirus Aid, Relief, Economic Security (CARES) Act likely mitigated a spike in child poverty earlier this year, we know that this assistance has expired and severe economic hardship continues for millions of households with children.

-Government data on poverty in the United States only comes out on an annual basis (data for 2019 was just released this past September), so while we don’t have current data on the impact of COVID-19 on our national child poverty rate, we do have extensive data from several sources that detail how COVID-19 is disproportionately affecting households with children, especially households of color.
+Government data on poverty in the United States only comes out on an annual basis (data for 2019 was just released this past September).
+So while we don’t have Census data on the effect of COVID-19 on child poverty, the U.S. Department of Health and Human Services and several research institutions have released current estimates of child poverty as well as projections of increases through the end of 2020.
+We also have extensive data from several sources that detail how COVID-19 is disproportionately affecting households with children, especially households of color.

 During the ongoing global pandemic, the share of children with an unemployed parent (defined as jobless and looking for work) has reached historic highs in the US and this economic volatility could lead to a range of harmful outcomes for our children.
 The public health and economic emergencies are widening income inequality and the economic hardships are falling heavier on households with children because they experience higher rates of job loss and decreased wages.
 This remains particularly true for single-parent households.
 As a result, these families with children experience greater economic insecurity, more financial stress and inability to make ends meet with increased rates of missed rent payments and food insufficiencies.
 This economic fallout likely will have long-lasting negative consequences for children’s healthy development and well-being.
 Families with children will rely more heavily on social networks and government support, and this reliance on the social safety net will continue for some time as we work to control the coronavirus outbreak and revive a very sluggish economy.